 H.E.
 Jassem Al Zaabi has been Chairman of the Board since March 2021.
 H.E.
 Jassem Al Zaabi is Chairman of Department of Finance of Abu Dhabi, Secretary General of the Supreme Council for Financial and Economic Affairs and Member of the Executive Council of Abu Dhabi.
 Previously, H.E.
 Al Zaabi held several important positions, including serving as Chairman of the Abu Dhabi Executive Office, Director General of the National Cybersecurity Authority, Chairman of the Board of Directors of Al Yah Satellite Communications Company (Yahsat) and Chairman of the Board of Directors of Injazat Data Systems.
 Additionally, he was part of the senior leadership at Mubadala Investment Company PJSC's Information and Communications Technology (ICT) Unit.
 H.E.
-Al Zaabi is also Chairman of the Board of Directors of the Abu Dhabi Pension Fund and Vice Chairman of the Board of Directors of Abu Dhabi Holding Company, as well as a member of the Advisory Board of the Mohammed Bin Zayed University for Artificial Intelligence.
+Al Zaabi is also Chairman of the Board of Directors of the Abu Dhabi Holding Company, as well as a member of the Advisory Board of the Mohammed Bin Zayed University for Artificial Intelligence.
 He is also a board member of First Abu Dhabi Bank and Tawazun Economic Council.
 H.E.
 Al Zaabi holds a Master's Degree in Business Administration from the London Business School and Bachelor's Degree in Business Administration from Ajman University of Science and Technology.